formbricks/formbricks/README.md

 ```

-Create a `.env` file based on `.env.example` and change it according to your setup.
+Create a `.env` file based on `.env.example` and change all fields according to your setup.
+The SMTP-credentials are essential for verification emails to work during user signup.

 ```